-That gap is a problem.
-Because if you do not have a clear picture of the destination, every improvement effort becomes a guessing game.
+Most IT Directors can describe what is broken.
+Far fewer can describe what good looks like on an ordinary Tuesday.
+However, that gap matters.
+Without a clear picture of the destination, every improvement effort becomes a guessing game.
 You fix one thing and something else breaks.
 You hire more people and the backlog stays the same.
 You buy a new tool and six months later the team is still firefighting.

-This article is about the destination.
-What a mature ITSM operation looks and feels like on an ordinary Tuesday — not the aspirational version from a vendor whitepaper, but the real operational version that ANZ mid-market IT teams can actually build toward.
+This article covers the real operational version of ITSM maturity: not the aspirational version from a vendor whitepaper, but what ANZ mid-market IT teams can actually build toward.

 Why Most Teams Cannot Define What a Mature ITSM Operation Looks Like